PierreSimoLaplace/dynamic-depot/README.md

 Header file are placed in document `include` and you can learn about how to use API for executing fftcpu and opening array with dynamic memory conveniently and rapidly.
 Compile format:
-`g++ demo.cpp -I./include -L./lib64 -lfftcpu -lnewtool -o demo.cpp`
+`g++ demo.cpp -I./include -L./lib64 -lfftcpu -lnewtool -o demo.out`